Honor is the Highest Given in His Profession

-Ivey received his undergraduate degree in 1996 in Hotel and Restaurant Management with an emphasis in nutrition and he completed his master's in health education in 2000.
-Ivey holds certifications from the National Strength and Conditioning Association, the Collegiate Strength and Conditioning Coaches Association as well as United States Weightlifting.
-Ivey is married to the former Starla Green from Hannibal, Missouri and they have two daughters, Paisli and Serena.
+Ivey received his undergraduate degree in 1996 in Hotel and Restaurant Management and he completed his master's in Health Education and Promotion with an emphasis in Curriculum and Instruction in 2000.
+Ivey holds certifications from the Collegiate Strength and Conditioning Coaches Association, the National Strength and Conditioning Association, and United States Weightlifting.
+Ivey is married to the former Starla Green from Hannibal, Mo., and they have two daughters, Paisli and Serena.

 Mizzou Men's Golf senior Ryan Zech (Kearney, Mo.) and junior Wilson Sundvold (Columbia, Mo.) have...

 Mizzou baseball lefty Austin Tribby (Springfield, Mo.) has been named to the Cape Cod League All-...

 Track & Field Earns USTFCCCA All-Academic Honors